SynapseMedia/nucleus/README.md

 **Notes**

+* 'url' and 'cid' are mutually exclusive
-* If 'imdb_code' cannot be found add your custom imdb_code ex: tt{movie_id}
+* If 'imdb_code' cannot be found for your movies please add your custom imdb_code ex: tt{movie_id}
-* 'url' and 'hash' are mutually exclusive

 Please
 check [scheme definition](https://github.com/ZorrillosDev/watchit-gateway/blob/master/src/core/scheme/definition.py)

+**Caching**

+After obtaining and schematizing the metadata these clean and pre-processed meta will be stored in a "temporary collection cache" and in a "temporary collection cursor".
+The "temporary collection" keeps all the meta while "the cursor collection" keeps the already processed meta to avoid unnecessary re-processing.

+All this meta later will then be obtained and ingested in [OrbitDB](https://orbitdb.org/).

 ## Run